Carl Ruggles: Overview

 Ruggles' compositional style was "trial and error.
 He sat at the piano and moved his fingers around, listened hard to the sounds... shouting out some of the lines."
 According to Ruggles himself, he never learned any music theory and never analyzed other composers' pieces.
 The majority of his early works (before Toys) were destroyed, leaving their compositional style a matter of speculation.
 Reviews suggest similarities to late 19th-century romanticism.

 His dissonant, contrapuntal style is similar to Arnold Schoenberg's, although he did not employ the same twelve-tone system.
 He used a method similar to and perhaps influenced by Charles Seeger's dissonant counterpoint, and generally avoided repeating a pitch class within eight notes.
 He also never used sprechstimme in any vocal works, although he admired Schoenberg's Pierrot Lunaire.
 He only completed ten pieces due to his lengthy process of composition and revision.

 Sun-Treader, his best known work, is scored for a large orchestra.
 It was inspired by the poem "Pauline" by Robert Browning, particularly the line "Sun-treader, light and life be thine forever!".
+(Although Browning does not name him, he was referring to Percy Bysshe Shelley.)
 The most common intervals in the piece are minor seconds, perfect fourths and augmented fourths.
 One group of intervals he uses are fourths in sequence where the respective notes are either 13 or 11 semitones apart; the other is three notes which are chromatically related, though often separated by an octave.
 Another distinctive feature of Sun-Treader is the presence of "waves", both in dynamics and pitch.
 Pitches will start low, then rise up to a climax, then descend again.
 Within the ascent (and descent) there are small descents (and ascents) leading to a self-similar (fractal) overall structure.
 Sun-Treader premiered in Paris on February 25, 1932.
 Jean Martinon conducted the Boston Symphony Orchestra in its U.S. premiere in Portland, Maine, on January 24, 1966, as part of a Bowdoin College tribute marking Ruggles' 90th birthday.

 Ruggles is one of the composers, collectively known as The American Five alongside other American modernist composers Charles Ives (1874–1954), John J. Becker (1886–1961), Wallingford Riegger (1885–1961) and Henry Cowell (1897–1965).

-Ruggles's music is published by Theodore Presser Company.
+Ruggles's music was published by Theodore Presser Company.

+Given the size of his catalogue, Ruggles' discography is not large, with Sun-Treader and Men and Mountains appearing most frequently, usually in anthologies of 20th Century American music.
+To date, only one album has been devoted to his output alone: The Complete Music of Carl Ruggles, featuring the Buffalo Philharmonic Orchestra conducted by Michael Tilson Thomas, was released in 1980 by CBS Masterworks, and as the title implies, collects all Ruggles' surviving works on two LPs.
+It was most recently re-released as part of a Tilson Thomas retrospective on Sony Classics.